 If you require further information on how to enter or the rules of entry please click here.
 The cost of entering the Screen Awards is EVCOM Members – £150 + VAT per entry, per category and Non-Members – £290 + VAT per entry, per category.

 If you are not 100% sure which category your event fits then please submit it anyway with a note to that effect and we will review it.
 The judges have the right to move a project to a different category if they believe it is better suited elsewhere.
-Any problems with uploading your entry or any other queries regarding your awards entry, please email email@example.com or call 020 7287 1002.
-Closing date for entries is 21st April 2017.
+Any problems with uploading your entry or any other queries regarding your awards entry, please email firstname.lastname@example.org or call 020 7287 1002.
+Closing date for entries has been extended to 2nd May.
 Good luck!

 Creative and effective design and use of animation.
 Digital distribution provides new channels for delivering animation to multiple devices, a range of screen sizes and audiences in differing locations.
 Judges will look for content that uses new and traditional methods to reach audiences, and which demonstrates clear creative thinking to achieve the client’s goals.